Here you can find information about G10 currencies and best Forex robots for trading them.

 The best forex robot for trading USD is FxStabilizer which brings stable profit in any market situation.

 EUR – The euro is holding firmly against the USD and rises sharply against the JPY and CHF thanks to hopes for improved economic prospects: expectation for the ZEW index in Germany yesterday showed the sixth consecutive month of recovery.
-Tomorrow’s April preliminary PMI data may turn out if they exceed expectation for a moderate improvement.
+Tomorrow’s April preliminary PMI data may turn out if they exceed expectations for moderate improvement.

 JPY – Yen suffers under the weight of improved risk appetite and increased bond yields.
 Crosses with JPY are likely to show the greatest beta, both to the continuation of the current complacent mood in the market and to their possible termination.